Grief Professional Directory

 Graduate of Claire Bidwell Smith’s Grief & Loss Program

-I am a Licensed Clinical Social Worker and Certified Perinatal Mental Health professional.
+ABOUT: I am a Licensed Clinical Social Worker and Certified Perinatal Mental Health professional.
 My special areas of interest include perinatal mental health and grief and loss.
 I have a particular passion for working with motherless daughters and motherless mothers.
 I facilitate groups for new parents and am currently developing groups for motherless daughters/mothers.

 Graduate of Claire Bidwell Smith and Hope Edelman’s Mother Loss Program